raycarter23/film-buzz/README.md

 ### Design Inspiration

+For detailed information on the research process and design inspiration for this project, please see the [research.md](https://github.com/raycarter23/film-buzz/blob/main/research.md) file.

 ### Colour Scheme

 - YinMn Blue `#294E79` - used as the primary site colour, and secondary background colour for the footer.